oktadev/okta-blog/_source/_posts/2022-06-15-terraform-eks-microservices.md

 }
 ```

-The `eks_blueprints` module definition creates;
+The `eks_blueprints` module definition creates:

 - EKS Cluster Control plane with one managed node group and fargate profile,
 - Cluster and node security groups and rules, IAM roles and policies required,
-- AWS Key Management Service (KMS) configuration.
+- and AWS Key Management Service (KMS) configuration.

-The `eks_blueprints_kubernetes_addons` module definition creates;
+The `eks_blueprints_kubernetes_addons` module definition creates:

 - Amazon EKS add-ons vpc-cni, CoreDNS, and kube-proxy,
 - AWS Load Balancer Controller that provisions an AWS Network Load Balancer for distributing traffic,
-- [Metrics Server](https://github.com/kubernetes-sigs/metrics-server), and Cluster Autoscaler for scaling your workloads.
+- and [Metrics Server](https://github.com/kubernetes-sigs/metrics-server), and Cluster Autoscaler for scaling your workloads.

 The `null_resource` configuration updates your local kubeconfig with the new cluster details.
 It's not a required step for provisioning but just a handy hack.

 Finally, you can also define some outputs to be captured.
-Create a file:
+Create a `outputs.tf` file:

 ```bash
 touch outputs.tf